High school dropout turned ‘Soldier for Life’ honored by team before returning home to Texas

+KAISERSLAUTERN, Germany – “Serving Soldiers and their families is the greatest calling an American can have,” said Herb Gately.
+The program analyst in the Contract Management Support Office at the 405th Army Field Support Brigade and Soldier for Life was recently honored during a farewell event in Kaiserslautern Nov.
+17.

+A lifelong member of the Army team who signed his name on the dotted line in the mid ‘80s as a high school dropout, Gately is leaving the 405th AFSB after nearly three years and returning home to Texas with his wife of 30 years to where their two children and six grandchildren reside.

 “As a high school dropout, the Army provided me a certain level of discipline that I really needed, and it changed my life.
-I retired with a master's degree in program management and as a U.S. Army chief warrant officer 2, promotable,” said Herb Gately, who served for nearly 21 years in uniform, 5 years as a contractor in direct support of Soldiers, and now 15 years as an Army civilian employee.
-(U.S. Army courtesy photo)
+I retired with a master's degree in program management and as a U.S. Army chief warrant officer 2, promotable,” said Gately, who served for nearly 21 years in uniform, 5 years as a contractor in direct support of Soldiers, and now 15 years as an Army civilian employee.

+Gately will be returning to Fort Hood and the 407th Army Field Support Brigade to continue serving as a valued member of the Army team.
+While at the 405th AFSB, he took to task multiple roles and responsibilities.

+Besides serving in the Support Operations Directorate at the brigade headquarters managing multimillion-dollar Army Prepositioned Stocks-2 contracts, he also served as the site director at the Coleman APS-2 worksite in Mannheim, Germany, and before that as the chief of quality assurance, there.

 |Date Taken: